-As comfy cruisers go in this class, the ASX is a firm bet.
+As comfy cruisers go in this class, the Mitsubishi ASX is a firm bet.

-There’s one petrol and two diesels to choose from and it’s best to stick to the latter.
+There’s one petrol and two diesels to choose from when you buy a Mitsubishi ASX and it’s best to stick to the latter.
 There is a choice between a six-speed manual or an automatic that delivers precise and decisive gear shifts.

 Mitsubishi’s Intelligent Motion is fitted to all models.
 It’s unobtrusive and bundles together stop-start, regenerative braking, electric power steering, a clever alternator that only works when it’s needed, power-saving LED tail lights and low rolling resistance tyres to save fuel.

 The 1.6-litre petrol engine is slow, thirsty and best avoided – it’s outshone by smaller, more modern units in the Renault Captur and Peugeot 2008.
 It sits at high revs on the motorway, so matching the claimed combined fuel consumption figure of 48mpg is difficult and CO2 emissions of 135g/km, which is more than its rivals.